-As a controller, the units accept up to 500 users, and allow entry via a personal identification number (PIN) and/or by presenting a proximity card.
+The unit is water resistant and suitable for indoor or outdoor mounting.
+As a controller, the unit accepts up to 500 users, and allows entry via a personal identification number (PIN) and/or by presenting a proximity card.
 The PIN code length for the controller has several options.
-The PIN code length can be a set number of 4, 5, or 6 digits or it can be flexible from 4 to 8 digits.
+The PIN code length can be a set number of 4, 5, or 6 digits or it can be a 4-8 digits option.